AI by Hand ✍️

 Two weeks ago we looked at the KV cache and the contrast between prefill and decode for one request.
 I was laying the foundation so that I can extend the story to multiple requests, and how they can be “batched” to run efficiently.

-For this week’s issue, I created four new drawings:
+I created four new drawings:

 1. Single Request (no batching)